sjwright90/sankeyfromtextdata/README.md

-# Tools package to develop Sankey Diagram from text data in tabular form
+# Tools package to develop Sankey Diagram from categorical data in tabular form

 This package contains a series of functions used to transform and manipulate tabular text data into a format appropriate for drawing a Sankey diagram and then producing said sankey diagram.